About DC Finance

 Also, Israel’s very recent flexible tax regime is attracting new Jewish ultra and high net worth individuals to relocate and transfer their assets here.
 Finally, as a young country, the “old money owners”, are reaching the 3rd generation stage that is the most challenging generation that requires professional advisory in many fields.

 According to Merrill Lynch and Cap Gemini’s World Wealth Report, the number of millionaires in Israel leapt 20.6% in 2010 to a total of 10,153 individuals with liquid assets of at least $1 million, 20.6% more than the 8,419 millionaires in 2009.
-The millionaires’ aggregate disposable income rose to $52 billion in 2010 from $43 billion in 2009.
+The millionaires’ aggregate disposable income rose to $52 Billion in 2010 from $43 billion in 2009.
 The average high net worth individual in Israel had liquid assets of $5 million in 2009.

-The numbers of HNWI in Israel has been growing each year, but due to the purchase of ML in Israel, this research with has ceased and so we unfortunately cant provide exact numbers to this market in 2015.
+The numbers of HNWI in Israel has been growing each year, but due to the purchase of ML in Israel, this research with has ceased and so we unfortunately cannot provide exact numbers to this market in 2015.

 Sigal Shapira, head of private banking at Merrill Lynch Israel, listed the following reasons for the jump in the number of millionaires in Israel: Israel’s economic growth of 4.5% in 2010, a booming stock market and higher real estate prices.

 The investment portfolios of Israel’s millionaires are characterized by geographical diversification, with a focus on high-growth markets.
-During 2010, they reduced their cash holdings as of year-end 2009 to invest in riskier areas including potentially high-yielding stocks, commodities and bonds of developing nations, she said.
+During 2010, they reduced their cash holdings as of year-end 2009 to invest in riskier areas including potentially high-yielding stocks, commodities and bonds of developing nations, she said